UiharuKazari2008/winterchan/README.md

 Donations
 ---------
 Do you like our work?
 You can motivate us financially to do better ;)
-* Bitcoin: 18CshTkxW6HRFoBhXo9mLJcjkReMmjvuq9
+* Cash App - $ykazari

 You can also ask us to develop some feature specially for you <3.
-Join our IRC channel and ask for a quote (there are a few of us, who work with the codebase and are skilled enough to develop such features pretty quickly).
+Join our [Telegram group](https://t.me/yukichan) and ask for a Lord Kazari.
+You need to have a profile photo or I will not acknowledge your existence.
+(Think I'm joking)

 CLI tools
 -----------------